Tace03/Intern-IoT-Device-Project/README.md

 sudo chmod +x /home/pi/Desktop/modbusctplogger/start.sh
 ```

-2) 	Create directory and prepare your linux machine to compile and execute the program.
+**2) 	Create directory and prepare your linux machine to compile and execute the program.**
 ```
 cd Desktop
 ```